 Welcome to Year 2!

-Welcome back to another half term.
-We hope that you all enjoyed your festive break and that your child is ready to continue their learning with another exciting topic.
+Welcome back!
+We hope that you all enjoyed your half term break and that your child is ready to continue their learning with another exciting topic.

-Our theme this half term is ‘What’s the season?’
+Our theme this half term is ‘Whose food is this?’

-Thursday 8th February 2018 – KS1 Pride In Our Learning afternoon @ 3pm
+Thursday 22nd March 2018 – KS1 Pride In Our Learning afternoon at 3pm

 Children need to bring their P.E. kits on Monday to be kept in school until Friday.
 Year 2 will have their P.E. sessions on Mondays.